This article guides you through use and discovery of Zero-Configuration Peer Data Sharing for Organization Accounts.

 STEP 6: Generate a similar file for Org1_User1 - C:\TestDataO1U1\SampleO1User1.txt - and place similar identifying text inside of it, V1 Org1User1, and save/ close.
 In File Explorer, right-click then choose SSProtect Activate to protect the new file, creating Version 1 that you can subsequently share, below.
 The File Explorer Overlay Icon will be Red.

 STEP 7: Still operating within Org1_User1's context, navigate to the Managed Files/ Restore Hostlist display and note that only one file is present, the file you created and protected: C:\TestDataO1U1\SampleO1User1.txt.
 The shared file is not present - which you can further verify by choosing Archive...: Because SampleO1User3.txt is a shared file, your Org1_User1 Profile does not track its' presence and/ or show it in related enumerations.

 STEP 8: Use the Quick Action menu to generate a File Sequence Report - park your mouse over Usage Reports in the SSProtect context menu, then choose File Sequence Report.
 Your results should match the following abbreviated/ modified output:

 Note the Managed Open/ Managed Close activities you carried out (as Org1_User1) on the shared file, along with the Activate Protection operation you performed to, "Own" a new file.
 Note also that you do not see the related Activate Protection operation carried out by Org1_User3 on the (same) shared file: As a Non-Privileged User, your Reports show activity you perform on any item and activity performed by others on Managed Content you, "Own".
-Let's compare drilldown into each of these three transactions using the File Detail Report.
+Let's drilldown using the File Detail Report.

 STEP 9: Use the Quick Action menu as in the previous step, though this time acquire the File Detail Report, which should match the following abbreviated/ modified output: